apple/swift-log/Sources/Logging/Docs.docc/ImplementingALogHandler.md

 ### Constructing handlers that need more than a label

-Many backends need more than a `label` to build: a file path, a remote address, credentials, or a buffer.
+Many log handler backends need more than a `label` in order to construct them: a file path, a remote address, credentials, or a buffer.
 A handler is an ordinary value that you construct, so nothing constrains its initializer — it can take any parameters it needs, and it can `throw`.
 There is no protocol-required `init(label:)`.
 The single `label` argument on factory methods such as `StreamLogHandler.standardOutput(label:)` is a convention, not a requirement.

-Open expensive or fallible resources — a file, a socket — **up front**, in your own `throw`ing initializer, so failures surface at setup time. ``LogHandler/log(event:)`` cannot throw, so an error deferred to logging time has nowhere to go.
-Keep the handler `struct` cheap and copyable, and place the shared resource behind a thread-safe reference type: value semantics apply to a handler's *configuration* — its level and metadata — not its *destination*, so copies writing to the same file are correct and expected.
+Open expensive or fallible resources, such as a file, a socket, early and up front in your own initializer that can `throw`, so that failures surface at setup time.
+``LogHandler/log(event:)`` cannot throw, so an error deferred to logging time has nowhere to go.
+Keep the handler `struct` cheap and copyable by placing any shared resource behind a thread-safe reference type.
+Value semantics apply to a handler's *configuration* — its level and metadata — not its *destination*, so copies writing to the same file are correct and expected.

-The `FileLogHandler` below opens its file once, in a `throw`ing initializer on a shared `Destination`.
+The `FileLogHandler` below opens its file once, in an initializer that throws and exception when you create it with an overlapping `Destination`.
 The handler `struct` itself stays a cheap, copyable value:

 ```swift
 import Foundation